A Configuration-First Framework for Reproducible, Low-Code Machine Learning: a Localization Use Case: Introduction

-\begin{itemize} \item We introduce LOCALIZE, a low-code, configuration-first framework that bridges ease of use with scientific rigor by making reproducibility its default operating mode, integrating version control, execution isolation, and transparent artifact tracking. \item We design LOCALIZE to enforce consistent, comparable evaluation by applying a standardized set of metrics and reporting procedures across all methods and datasets, eliminating glue code and improving the credibility of results. \item We propose and validate a multi-tier workflow that lowers the entry barrier for novices, who can run experiments solely via configuration, while providing clear extension points for experts to add new models or stages with minimal integration overhead. \item Through a direct comparison with a Jupyter notebook baseline, we demonstrate that the framework substantially reduces authoring effort for common experimental changes, while performance benchmarks confirm it adds no significant runtime or memory overhead. \end{itemize}
+\textit{Proposed approach and contributions.} This paper addresses the software engineering problem of how to design ML experimentation environments that enable: (i) reproducibility by default, (ii) ease of use (low-code with minimal boilerplate), and (iii) flexibility that is built in, so advanced experimentation can be conducted without fighting the tool-chain.
+We adopt a configuration-first approach in which experimental intent is explicitly declared, execution is orchestrated in isolated stages, and all artifacts are systematically tracked.
+This design follows the principle of engineering within boundaries \cite{10883021} for non-deterministic systems, treating reproducibility not as an optional feature but as an architectural invariant.
+We instantiate this approach in LOCALIZE\footnote{\url{https://github.com/sensorlab/localize}}, a low-code, configuration-first framework that makes ML-based experimentation practical, accessible, and reproducible by reducing initial effort, enabling novice and expert use, and supporting expert extensibility while promoting sound experimental practices.
+While the reference implementation targets radio localization workflows, the architectural principles and empirical findings are intended to inform the design of reproducible ML research software more broadly.
+The contributions of this paper presents are: \begin{itemize} \item We introduce a low-code, configuration-first framework that bridges ease of use with scientific rigor by making reproducibility its default operating mode, integrating version control, execution isolation, and transparent artifact tracking. \item We design the framework to enforce consistent, comparable evaluation by applying a standardized set of metrics and reporting procedures across all methods and datasets, eliminating glue code and improving the credibility of results. \item We propose and validate a multi-tier workflow that lowers the entry barrier for novices, who can run experiments solely via configuration, while providing clear extension points for experts to add new models or stages with minimal integration overhead. \item Through a direct comparison with a Jupyter notebook baseline, we demonstrate that the framework substantially reduces authoring effort for common experimental changes, while performance benchmarks confirm it adds no significant runtime or memory overhead. \end{itemize}

+Collectively, these contributions position the work not only as a domain-specific tool, but as a case study in the engineering of reproducible ML research environments, with design principles and empirical insights applicable to other data-driven scientific domains.
 In the remainder of this paper, we review related work in Section \ref{sec:related}, outline the problem and requirements in Section \ref{sec:problem}, describe the proposed framework in Section \ref{sec:framework}, present a reference implementation in Section \ref{sec:implementation}, and evaluate it against established platforms in Section \ref{sec:evaluation}.
 Finally, Section \ref{sec:conclusion} concludes the paper.